alabd14313/awesome-BGE/README.md

 - [COA tools] (https://github.com/ndee85/coa_tools) - COA Tools is a 2D Animation Suite for blender.
 It offsers a 2D cutout animation workflow similar to programs like spine or spriter.
 - [Multi Object UV Editing] (https://github.com/ndee85/Multi-Object-UV-Editing) - This addon enables a quick way to create one UV Layout for multiple objects.
 - [Driver Constraint Addon] (https://github.com/ndee85/Driver-Constraint-Addon) - This addon makes constraining shapekey driver to bones super easy.
 Its all in one simple operator.
-- [Blender addons list] (http://blenderaddonlist.blogspot.com/) - Many blender addons
+- [Blender addons list] (http://blenderaddonlist.blogspot.com/) - Many blender addons (like Mifth tools, hdr2rgbm, ...)
 - [Blender Add-ons Catalog] (https://wiki.blender.org/index.php/Extensions:2.6/Py/Scripts) - Some blender official addons
 - [The bright future] (https://blenderartists.org/forum/showthread.php?389374-The-bright-future) - The bright future for blender and for creativity